 All About the Mission - January 18

-Posted By: Sue Parr All About the Mission,
+Posted By: Sue Parr, IOM, GCCE All About the Mission,

 Economic Development Day for the Leadership Augusta Program is always an eye-opening day for class participants.
 As I shared with the class at the beginning of the day, if you ask 10 people what economic development is, you will get 10 different answers.
 So, I challenged the Class that while they experience various organizations and activities during the day that contribute to a growing economy, economic development is a community effort beyond the tactical strategies we traditionally associate with investment and job growth.